What is a Power Distributor or Dispatcher?

 Are There Job Opportunities for Power Distributors and Dispatchers?

-In 2016, there was an estimated number of 11,600 jobs in the United States for Power Distributor or Dispatcher.
+In the United States, there were 11,600 jobs for Power Distributor or Dispatcher in 2016.
 There is little to no growth in job opportunities for Power Distributor or Dispatcher.
 There will be an estimated 1,000 positions for Power Distributor or Dispatcher per year.

 The states with the most job growth for Power Distributor or Dispatcher are Tennessee, Georgia, and Texas.
 Watch out if you plan on working in Wisconsin, Wyoming, or New Jersey.
 These states have the worst job growth for this type of profession.